-I received an email yesterday that I decided to answer on the blog.
+I received an email yesterday regarding chemotherapy and radiation treatments that I decided to answer on the blog.
 Here it is.

 My wife found your blog and I find it very inspirational and resourceful.

 I’ve been diagnosed with Stage 3 cancer just like yours, but unlike your tumor, mine is located in the lower part of the rectal area.

 I have visited the oncologists and surgeons, they said the best way is to go through Chemo and Radiation in order to shrink the tumor size small enough to remove it during surgery.

 I will begin my treatment next week, the chemo I’ll be taking is the pill that I’ll have to consume twice a day for 6 weeks with radiation.

 The doctors said I will be required to go through another chemo therapy after surgery, which would be different chemo treatment (through IV).
 That’s where my wife feel most uncomfortable and began researching different options such as alternative therapy.
 And she found your blog with some insightful information.

 I changed my diet to raw organic vegetables the day I was informed that I had cancer.
 It was a life changing moment and left me a little confused what’s on the horizon for me.
 I began to eat more raw organic food and exercise more than I have done before (I have been eating organic food and exercising moderately for years).